PickNikRobotics/beta_moveit_website/team/team.md

                 </a><br>
                 <a class="peopleName" href="https://www.linkedin.com/in/rosejn/" target="_blank">Jeff Rose</a>
                 <div class="peoplePosition">Advisor</div>
-                <div class="peopleDesc">Jeff is a Co-founder and CEO of ThinkTopic, a Boulder based AI company.
-Over the last 3 years, ThinkTopic has worked with a wide range of organizations, from the Asian Development Bank to Conde Nast and Digital Globe.
+                <div class="peopleDesc">Jeff is a Partner of Origin Rose, a strategic consulting company.
+Over the last 3 years, he also led ThinkTopic, a Boulder based AI company, as Co-founder and CEO.
+ThinkTopic has worked with a wide range of organizations, from the Asian Development Bank to Conde Nast and Digital Globe.
 Before starting
                     ThinkTopic, Jeff was one of the first research engineers at (Google) DeepMind, where he collaborated with neuroscientists to develop novel machine learning algorithms.</div>
             </div>
         </div>